Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

-Finally, let us briefly consider quasi-compactness. \begin{lemma} Let $\cal T$ be a triangulated category with $\FM \cal T \neq \emp$.
-Then, the following are equivalent: \begin{enumerate} \item $\spec^\fm \cal T$ is quasi-compact; \item $\FM \cal T$ is a finite set and $X$ is tt-quasi-compact for any $X\in \FM \cal T$. \end{enumerate} \end{lemma} By Theorem \ref{irreducible component}, we can also see the following: \begin{lemma} Let $X$ be a smooth projective variety.
-Then, the following are equivalent: \begin{enumerate} \item $X$ is tt-quasi-compact; \item $X_\tens$ has only finitely many connected component and $X_\tens(\id_{\perf X})$ is quasi-compact. \end{enumerate} \end{lemma} \begin{obs} Let $\cal T$ be a triangulated category with $\FM \cal T \neq \emp$. \begin{enumerate} \item The assumption that $\FM \cal T$ is finite is not too special.
+Finally, let us briefly consider quasi-compactness. \begin{definition} Let $\cal T$ be a triangulated category with $\FM \cal T\neq \emp$.
+We say $\cal T$ has a \textbf{finite Fourier-Mukai cover} if there is a finite subset $S \subset \FM \cal T$ such that $\spc^\fm \cal T = \bigcup _{X \in S}\spc_{\tens,X}\cal T$. \end{definition} \begin{remark} Clearly, if $\FM \cal T$ is a finite set, then $\cal T$ has a finite Fourier-Mukai cover.
+Also, the assumption that $\FM \cal T$ is finite is not too special.
 Indeed, Kawamata conjectured that for any smooth projective variety $X$, $\FM \perf X$ is finite (\cite{Kawamata2002DEquivalenceAK}*{Conjecture 1.5}) and it is indeed shown that the conjecture holds for curves and surfaces (\cite{Kawamata2002DEquivalenceAK}, \cite{HuyBook}), abelian varieties and varieties with ample (anti-)canonical bundle (\cite{FAVERO20121955}), and toric varieties (\cite{Kawtoric}).
-On the other hand, it is shown that there is a counter-example to the conjecture when $X$ is a certain threefold (\cite{Lesi15}). \item Note that tt-quasi-compactness of a smooth projective variety $X$ can fail for two reasons: \begin{enumerate} \item $X_\tens$ has infinitely many (quasi-compact) connected components.
+On the other hand, it is shown that there is a counter-example to the conjecture by considering an infinite family of blow-ups of $\bb P^3$ at certain 8 points, which are all connected by Cremona transformations. (\cite{Lesi15}).
+In this paper, we will not pursue if there exists a triangulated category $\cal T$ with infinite $\FM \cal T$, but with a finite Fourier-Mukai cover, but it should be interesting to understand such a question. \end{remark} \begin{lemma} Let $\cal T$ be a triangulated category with $\FM \cal T \neq \emp$.
+Then, the following are equivalent: \begin{enumerate} \item $\spec^\fm \cal T$ is quasi-compact; \item $\cal T$ has a finite Fourier-Mukai cover $\spc^\fm \cal T = \bigcup _{X \in S}\spc_{\tens,X}\cal T$ such that $X$ is tt-quasi-compact for any $X\in S$. \qedhere \end{enumerate} \end{lemma} \begin{proof} First, suppose $\spec^\fm \cal T$ is quasi-compact.
+Clearly, $\cal T$ has a finite Fourier-Mukai cover $\spc^\fm \cal T = \bigcup _{X \in S}\spc_{\tens,X}\cal T$.
+Since $\spec^\fm \cal T$ is of finite type, it is in particular noetherian and hence each $\spc_{\tens,X}\cal T$ is quasi-compact.
+The other direction is clear. \end{proof} By Theorem \ref{irreducible component}, we can also see the following: \begin{lemma} Let $X$ be a smooth projective variety.
+Then, the following are equivalent: \begin{enumerate} \item $X$ is tt-quasi-compact; \item $X_\tens$ has only finitely many connected component and $X_\tens(\id_{\perf X})$ is quasi-compact. \qedhere \end{enumerate} \end{lemma} \begin{obs} Let $\cal T$ be a triangulated category with $\FM \cal T \neq \emp$.
+Note that tt-quasi-compactness of a smooth projective variety $X$ can fail for two reasons: \begin{enumerate} \item $X_\tens$ has infinitely many (quasi-compact) connected components.
 This is the case for abelian varieties (Example \ref{K3} (i)). \item $X_\tens$ has (finitely many) non-quasi-compact connected components.
-This is generally the case for toric varieties (Lemma \ref{toric} and Remark \ref{toricrem}). \end{enumerate} \end{enumerate} \end{obs} It is indeed hard to come up with tt-quasi-compact smooth projective varieties except for ones with ample (anti-)canonical bundle.
-From observations so far, it is reasonable to expect the following. \begin{conjecture} A smooth projective variety is tt-separated and tt-quasi-compact if and only if it has ample (anti-)canonical bundle.
-Note the first condition is equivalent to saying $X_{\tens}$ is a finite disjoint union of copies of $X$. \end{conjecture}
+This is generally the case for toric varieties (Lemma \ref{toric} and Remark \ref{toricrem}). \end{enumerate} It is indeed hard to come up with tt-quasi-compact smooth projective varieties except for ones with ample (anti-)canonical bundle.
+From observations so far, it is reasonable to expect the following. \end{obs}